yduartep/angular-ngrx-crud/README.md

 npm i
 ```

-## Mock server

-Run `npm run start:mocks` for a mock server.
-Navigate to `http://localhost:3000/api/games` to obtain the list of games or to `http://localhost:3000/api/platforms` to see the actual list of game platforms.
-The api rest is built using **json-server** library.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.